Hawkeye000/repair-buddy/README.md

 External Edmunds API
 --------------------
-This application replies on external access to the Edmunds API.
+This application relies on external access to the Edmunds API.
 Sign up for an API key at http://developer.edmunds.com/.

-Set the environment variables EDMUNDS_API_KEY and EDMUNDS_SECRET for the development environment with the API key provided by Edmunds.com.
+Set the environment variables "EDMUNDS_API_KEY" and "EDMUNDS_SECRET" for the development environment with the API key provided by Edmunds.

 Feature tests and all controllers prefixed with 'edmunds' require this setup to work.

 Testing